daviduffy/nove-common/README.md

 # nove-shared

-Shared fixtures and constants for Nove.io
+Shared fixtures and varants for Nove.io